Asymptotics of weighted Gagliardo seminorms: Introduction and preliminaries

 The celebrated Bourgain--Brezis--Mironescu theorem \cite{BBM01} gives the asymptotic of the integral form \eqref{gagliardoseminorm}, as $s\rightarrow 1^-$: if $\Omega$ is a $W^{1,p}$ - extension domain, then, for $p>1$,

 whenever $f\in L^p(\Omega)$.
 The constant $K_{d,p}$ appearing in \eqref{bbm} is equal to

 For $p=1$, \eqref{bbm} also holds, provided that $f\in W^{1,1}(\Omega)$.
 D\'{a}vila \cite{MR1942130} showed, that in this case, for sufficiently regular $\Omega$ and $f\in L^1(\Omega)$, an analogous convergence is true for the Sobolev seminorm replaced by the $\text{BV}$-seminorm of $f$ on the right-hand side of \eqref{bbm}.
-Recent results extend the Bourgain--Brezis--Mironsescu formula to the setting of fractional Sobolev spaces with variable exponents \cite{Minhyun} or more general Lévy-type measures \cite{MR4565919}.
+Recent results extend the Bourgain--Brezis--Mironsescu formula to the setting of fractional Orlicz--Sobolev spaces \cite{MR4215683}, fractional Sobolev spaces with variable exponents \cite{Minhyun}, Triebel--Lizorkin spaces \cite{MR4686398} or more general Lévy-type measures \cite{MR4565919}.

 Another famous result of this kind was established by Maz'ya and Shaposhnikova \cite{MR1940355}.
 They proved that